elixir-ecto/ecto/guides/howtos/Navigating Relations.md

 end
 ```

-But if we do this in one shot, we will drop all the information we have in the `name` and
+But if we do this in one shot, we would drop all the information we have in the `name` and
 `species` columns of the `plants` table.
 On the other hand, we do intend to drop those columns
 in the end.